Nasdaq Down More Than 100 Points; Gold Falls 1% - NewsBreak

 Benzinga

-Dennis J Martin, Board Member at Federal Signal FSS, reported a large insider sell on November 23, according to a new SEC filing.
-What Happened: A Form 4 filing from the U.S. Securities and Exchange Commission on Wednesday showed that Martin sold 44,000 shares of Federal Signal.
-The total transaction amounted to $2,147,004.
+T. Devin O'Reilly, Board Member at Surgery Partners SGRY, reported a large insider buy on November 23, according to a new SEC filing.
+What Happened: A Form 4 filing from the U.S. Securities and Exchange Commission on Wednesday showed that O'Reilly purchased 9,183,673 shares of Surgery Partners.
+The total transaction amounted to $224,999,988.

 Benzinga